Risk Management Basic Policy

 Our Information Security Basic Policy defines confidential information as that which has been disclosed by clients under contract along with that which is important to the company; moreover, the policy stipulates that such information be handled in accordance with relevant regulations.

-Accordingly, we are committed to ensuring that confidential information is not divulged outside the company by ensuring that it is protected through use of adequate controls governing its storage, disclosure and handling, In fiscal 2015, there were no incidents involving the unauthorized disclosure of important confidential information, etc.
+Accordingly, we are committed to ensuring that confidential information is not divulged outside the company by ensuring that it is protected through use of adequate controls governing its storage, disclosure and handling.
+In fiscal 2017, there were no incidents involving the unauthorized disclosure of important confidential information, etc.

 Personal Information Protection

 We consider the confidentiality of all personal information entrusted to us to be very important, and accordingly we take steps to ensure that such information is properly protected and managed.
-In fiscal 2015, there were no incidents involving the unauthorized disclosure of important personal information, etc. Also in fiscal 2015, the necessary preparations for the introduction of the “My Number” personal identification number system in Japan were made with respect to internal company regulations, manuals, frameworks and systems.
+In fiscal 2017, there were no incidents involving the unauthorized disclosure of important personal information, etc.

 In Group companies outside of Japan, Regional Information Security Officers work to protect and manage personal information in accordance with the laws, regulations, and demands of each respective country or region.